themerdev/themer/README.md

 ## Output

-`themer-sketch-palettes` will generate a `themer-sketch-palettes-dark.sketchpalette` / `themer-sketch-palettes-light.sketchpalette` (or both) in your output directory, which may then be loaded in to Sketch through the [sketch-palettes](https://github.com/andrewfiorillo/sketch-palettes) plugin.
+`themer-sketch-palettes` will generate a `themer-sketch-palettes-dark.sketchpalette` / `themer-sketch-palettes-light.sketchpalette` (or both) in your output directory, which may then be loaded into Sketch through the [sketch-palettes](https://github.com/andrewfiorillo/sketch-palettes) plugin.